Agricultural Pests & Nuisances

 Beaver County will provide skunk traps for short term use.
 Skunk trap requests can be made through the County office at 780-663-3730 (Agricultural Services Department).

-Traps are provided on a first come first servce basis with a $100 deposit.
+Traps are provided on a first come first served basis with a $100 deposit.

-Beaver County carries out beaver control and flood management activities to ensure the integrity of municipal infrastructure, agricultural production and residents' property.
+Beaver County carries out beaver control and flood management activities to ensure the integrity of municipal infrastructure, in accordance with the current policy.

 - Prevent damage to the municipal road network (i.e. roads, culverts and bridges) to ensure resident safety